Upstatement/algolia-connector-wp-plugin/README.md

 }
 ```

-This JSON file is used to set the configuration of your global search index with the `push_config` command:
+If you ran `pull_config`, this JSON file should already exist.
+It is used to set the configuration of your global search index with the `push_config` command:

 ```shell
 ./bin/wp algolia push_config --settings